-Proceeds of the issue of Covered Bonds The net proceeds from each issue of Covered Bonds Use Issuer to fund its general corporate purposes.
-If in respect of any particular issue there is a particular identified use of proceeds this will be stated in the applicable Final Terms.
+Proceeds of the issue of Covered Bonds

+The net proceeds from each issue of Covered Bonds will be used by the Issuer to fund its general corporate purposes.
+If in respect of any particular issue there is a particular identified use of proceeds, this will be stated in the applicable Final Terms.